The map() Function in Python

 Using Map in Python with Lambda Functions

-The map() function in Python takes in a function and a list as a parameter.
-This function is called with a lambda function and a list and a new list is returned which contains all the lambda-modified items returned by that function for each thing.
+The map() function in Python takes in a function and a list as parameters.
+This function is called with a lambda function and a list, and a new list is returned that contains all the lambda-modified items returned by that function for each item.

 Example: